Questions Every New Vegan Asks

 Is it expensive to eat vegan?

 There’s a weird misconception out there that vegan food is expensive.
 But the truth is that animal flesh such as steak, salmon, and even chicken is often way pricier than vegetables, beans, rice, and other plant-based foods.
 Even dollar stores and cheap restaurants like Taco Bell sell vegan food.
+Check out our guide to eating vegan on a budget.

 Where will I get protein?